2dof/esp_control/README.md

 # 5. Project Summary

 :exclamation:
-actually only this overview is public, code wil be published after validation
+actually only this overview is public, code will be published after validation

 *DOCUMENTATION*
   - [x] Project architecture and algorithms description (doc) - not public
   - [ ] micropython usage documentation